 Okay!
 I hope you enjoyed this list of facts about Ireland.
-I have linked to sources where this information was found above.

 Once again, be sure to join my weekly dose of Irish email newsletter, where I share all things like this straight to your inbox!

-If any are incorrect, be sure to let me know in the comments and please share this article where you can.
+If any are incorrect, be sure to let me know in the comments, and please share this article where you can.

 Thanks for reading these facts about Ireland.
 Be sure to share!

-P.S Any facts about Ireland you would like to be added to this article?
+P.S.
+Any facts about Ireland you would like to be added to this article?
 Comment below, and I will be sure to add them.